visbiracingteam/Electrical-System/README.md

 # Overview
-### Contains all the files related to Electrical System Integration
+### Contains all the files related to Electrical System of IITB-Racing